 As with financial markets, the art market can change relatively quickly.
 The recommended time frame for appraising artwork is every three to five years.
 For growing market segments, appraisals are recommended every one to three years.

 Most art losses occur when items are being transported.
-Many of these losses can be prevented by connecting your client with a professional art handler.
+Many of these losses can be prevented by understanding proper packing, shipping, and handling techniques and by connecting your client with a professional art handler.
 Recently, one client hired general movers to transport personal items, including a 9th century Indian stone sculpture of the Hindu god Ganesha.
 Not trained in handling art or art objects, the movers picked up the sculpture by the trunk, breaking it immediately.
 The damage was irreparable.

 Professional art handlers pack, transport, and install works of art and other valuable objects.
 They understand the specifications for installation hardware and packing or crating materials that will best fit the size, weight, and fragility of the item.
 Many art handlers also work with art advisors, designers, and architects to determine the best location for a piece or collection given its inherent characteristics.